Febelin/Febelin.github.io/_pages/about.md

 ---

 Hi there!
 I'm a Master of Communication graduate with a rich academic background and practical experience.
-I obtained my master's degree from the [University of Chinese Academy of Social Sciences(graduate school)](https://www.ucass.edu.cn/en/), focuing on visual communication and rumor management.
+I obtained my master's degree from the [University of Chinese Academy of Social Sciences](https://www.ucass.edu.cn/en/), focuing on visual communication and rumor management.
 I achieved grades with a GPA of 4.0/5.0.
 My undergraduate degree is in Japanese from [Wuhan University](https://en.whu.edu.cn/), and I also hold a minor degree in Business Administration.

 I have interned multiple times at major Chinese internet companies such as Tencent and ByteDance.
 Currently, I work full-time at the [China Telecom Research Institute](http://www.chinatelecom.com.cn/), where my responsibilities include research in network security and product analysis.